Music… will help dissolve your perplexities and purify your character and sensibilities,

 Christ Lutheran Church has been hosting choral Evening Prayer services for many years.
 Recently, we have begun a collaboration with St. John Lutheran Church in Sudbury, offering two Sunday Evening Prayer services each year.
 This year we joined with St. John in November and they joined us in February, singing and praying for peace in our time.

-Our two CLC Handbell Choirs perform regularly for Sunday worship and special events.
-One rehearses Wednesday evenings, the other Saturday afternoons.
-We use a fine three octave set of Malmark Handbells and a set of Malmark chimes.
+Lead by Kim Petot, two groups of players form the CLC Handbell Choir, with separate rehearsals on Thursday mornings and Saturday afternoons, performing regularly for Sunday worship.
+The Bells also appear in the wider community, including Natick’s PorchFest, nursing homes, in exchanges with other bell choirs and at Christmastime for businesses and our own outdoor Christmas tree lighting.
+The Bells use a fine three octave set of Malmark Handbells and a set of Malmark chimes.
 While music reading familiarity is helpful, emerging musicians are supported and encouraged.
 High school aged players and older are welcome to join the Handbell Choirs.
-Please contact Kim Petot ([email protected]) with any questions or for more information.
+Please contact Kim Petot with any questions or for more information.

 We regularly include Of the Land and Seasons, a folksong paraphrase setting of the Holy Communion service, three times annually: Winter, Summer and Fall.
 Even though we are a suburban congregation, Christ Lutheran celebrates and honors the contributions of those who plant, nurture and harvest and those who conserve and preserve the natural resources on which we all depend.